 When warmer weather begins to make its appearance, grass stains on your favorite pieces of clothing and pairs of shoes are not far behind.
 At Mulberrys, our dry cleaning experts routinely see grass stains as one of the most common stains on items that customers bring in or send in for cleaning with laundry pickup and delivery.
 While dry cleaning is a great choice to get rid of grass stains, you may want to know the easiest way to remove those pesky green spots from clothing or shoes at home.
 No matter how hard you try to get them out, there always seems to be a tint of green left on your clothes after you wash them.
 So, are you ready to learn how to get grass stains out of your clothing?

-Our experts share the following tips to remove grass stains from clothing and shoes.
+Our experts share the following tips on how to remove grass stains from clothing and shoes.

 How to Remove Grass Stains From Clothing

-- Prior to tossing it in the washing machine, rub laundry detergent into the stains with a small brushing tool or soak the garment in cold water and laundry detergent.
+- Prior to tossing it in the washing machine, rub laundry detergent into the stains with a small brushing tool or soak the garment in cold water and detergent.

-- Once the piece of clothing has been soaked in detergent, wash it in your washing machine until the stain is removed.
+- Once the piece of clothing has been treated with laundry detergent, wash it in your washing machine until the stain is removed.

 - Make sure the grass stain is no longer visible after you’ve washed it.
 If necessary, repeat the first step and wash again.